joshuaabrookuk/joshuaabrookuk/README.md

 ### Teesside University BA Games Design&nbsp;&nbsp;(2.1)&nbsp;<i>(2016 Graduation)</i>

-As a technical designer, I am not only able to conceptualise but also develop projects using various dev tools with skills in design, 2D and 3D art and logic scripting.
+As a technical designer, I am not only able to conceptualise but also develop projects using various dev tools with skills in design, 2D and 3D art and scripting.
 This gives me a well-rounded cross-disciplinary understanding of all the elements that go into a large scale project.
-A highlight includes being junior and technical lead designer in  a team of around ten.
-The role saw me collaborating with outsourcers from various disciplines, building my resilience to pressure and responsibility.
+One highlight includes being junior and technical lead to a team of around ten.
+The role saw me collaborating with outsourcers from various disciplines and built my resilience to pressure.

 ### Richard Taunton&nbsp;<i>(2009 - 2012)</i>